LaDarius Gunter: Green Bay Packers

 After going undrafted in the 2015 NFL draft, Gunter signed with the Green Bay Packers on May 8, 2015.
 He recorded eight tackles and an interception in the preseason, earning him a spot on the Packers' 53-man roster.
 Gunter made his NFL debut on September 28, 2015, against the Kansas City Chiefs.

 On September 18, 2016, Gunter made his first NFL start, opening against the Minnesota Vikings in place of injured Sam Shields.
 He posted his first career forced fumble, but it was recovered by the Vikings.
 The Packers finished the season with a record of 10-6 and were the 2016 NFC North Champs.
 In the NFC Wild Card round against the New York Giants, Gunter was credited for containing Odell Beckham Jr to only four catches for 28 yards.

 On September 12, 2017, Gunter was released by the Packers.

 Carolina Panthers

 On September 13, 2017, Gunter was claimed off waivers by the Carolina Panthers.

 On March 26, 2018, Gunter re-signed with the Panthers.
 On August 31, 2018, Gunter was released.

 Orlando Apollos

 Gunter joined the Orlando Apollos of the Alliance of American Football for the team's inaugural spring 2019 season.
 The league ceased operations in April 2019.

 DC Defenders

-Gunter was drafted in the 10th round during phase four in the 2020 XFL draft by the DC Defenders.
+Gunter was selected in the 10th round during phase four in the 2020 XFL draft by the DC Defenders.
 He was released during mini-camp in December 2019.